 Hyacinthoides hispanicaNodding clusters of lovely ¾" bells with wide mouths and reflexed tips on all sides of sturdy stems.
 Pastel mix of blue, pink, and white flowers, also called Wood Hyacinth, makes good cutflowers.
 The late-spring blooms are also excellent for hiding foliage of early bulbs.

-Hyacinthoides are similar to Scilla, but taller and later-blooming, with larger flowers.
+Hyacinthoides are similar to Scilla, but taller with larger flowers, and and later to bloom.
 They self-seed and form new bulbs each year to replace old ones that shrivel.
 Gardeners occasionally experience skin irritations on contact with flowers or foliage.

 Bluebells tolerate shade, moisture and a wide range of soils, and also do well in full sun.
 Native to Spain and Portugal.

 8–12" tall.
 Late Spring blooms, Z3-9.
 8cm/up bulbs.